7 Greatest Moments at NASCAR's Brickyard 400

 4. Tony Stewart Wins At His Hometown Track… Then Climbs The Fence

-Tony Stewart lives and breathes Indy.
+Tony Stewart lived and breathed Indy.
 The Indiana native, an open-wheel convert had always put the Indy 500 and Brickyard 400 at the top of his career list of races to win.
 But while the 500-miler has always been elusive, bad breaks and a full-time transition to NASCAR keeping him out of Victory Lane it took just seven years to claim success in a stock car.
 Passing Kasey Kahne in the race’s final 15 laps, Stewart pulled away to a convincing margin of victory and then celebrated by climbing the fence to the delight of 200,000+ hometown fans chanting, “Tony, Tony.”
 Sometimes cantankerous in public, it was a “let his hair down and relax moment” that helped spark a summer surge, one which ultimately propelled him to a second Cup Series championship by November.

 3. Dale Earnhardt Tastes Victory At Indy